Gustav-Gut/front_movies_guil/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.3.

+To run this frontend project you need to use Node 20.9.0 and NPM 10.1.0

+That configuration should be enough.
+Next you just have to follow the instructions for creating an Angular project.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.